Window in pyglet corresponds to a top-level

 Non-resizable variants of these window styles may appear slightly different (for example, the maximize button will either be disabled or absent).

 Besides the change in appearance, the window styles affect how the window behaves.
 For example, tool windows do not usually appear in the task bar and cannot receive keyboard focus.
 Dialog windows cannot be minimized.
-Selecting the appropriate window style for your windows means your application will behave correctly for the platform on which it is running, however that behaviour may not be consistent across Windows, Linux and Mac OS X.
+Overlay’s require custom sizing and moving of the respective window. the appropriate window style for your windows means your application will behave correctly for the platform on which it is running, however that behaviour may not be consistent across Windows, Linux and Mac OS X.

 The appearance and behaviour of windows in Linux will vary greatly depending on the distribution, window manager and user preferences.